 - Free membership in Mastercard Airport Experiences provided by LoungeKey, plus two annual passes

 The BMO Air Miles World Elite Mastercard is widely considered the best Air Miles credit card since it earns you 1 Air Mile for every $10 spent and you get a 15% discount on air miles flights within North America.
 Right now, the current promotion gives you 3,000 Air Miles as a welcome bonus and the annual fee of $120 is waived for the first year.
 For more details, you can read my BMO Air Miles World Elite Mastercard review now.

 American Express Platinum Air Miles Card

 - $120 annual fee

 - 2,000 Air Miles sign-up bonus after spending $1,500 in the first 3 months

-- Earn 1 Reward Mile for every $10 spent at any grocery stores, gas stations, and drugstores in Canada
+- Earn 1 Reward Mile for every $5 spent at restaurants, grocery stores, gas and transit purchases, up to $30,000 annually

 - Receive 500 Air Miles as a bonus if you refer a friend to this card